nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.whatnow.commons` package.

 ## Implementation

 ### Logging

 We are using `java.util.logging` package for logging.
 The `LogsCenter` class is used to manage the logging levels and logging destinations.

 * The logging level can be controlled using the `logLevel` setting in the configuration file (See [Configuration](#configuration))
 * The `Logger` for a class can be obtained using `LogsCenter.getLogger(Class)` which will log messages according to the specified logging level
 * Currently log messages are output through: `Console` and to a `.log` file.

 **Logging Levels**

 * `SEVERE` : Critical problem detected which may possibly cause the termination of the application
-* `WARNING` : Can continue, but with caution
+* `WARNING` : Proceed with caution
 * `INFO` : Information showing the noteworthy actions by the App
-* `FINE` : Details that is not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size
+* `FINE` : Details that are not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size

 ### Configuration

 Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`):

 ## Testing